syg/standard-library-task-group/README.md

 To make a richer JS standard library, the TC39 process should scale.
 A more frequent, higher bandwidth, remote-friendly feedback loop is useful for library proposals that may have less cross-cutting concerns than core language feature proposals.
 Lack of a more codified committee-wide async communication norm means proposals lose momentum or have to wait another 2 months to make progress.

+### Is this gated by built-in modules?

+Library proposals could be any of, but not limited to, the following: built-in modules, or new globals, or new methods on globals or existing prototypes.
+This task group is intended for all such proposals, not only proposals of a particular form.

 ### Does this undermine plenary meeting's authority?

 The plenary meeting has the final say on proposal advancement for stages 2+.
 This task group is designed to promote a healthier feedback loop.